 Join Cynthia O'Keeffe, Deputy Chief, Civil Medicaid Fraud Division, Texas Office of the Attorney General, Gregg Shaprio, Assistant US Attorney, USDOJ, and Jay Shue, Deputy Attorney General, Director Medicaid Fraud Control Unit, Arkansas Office of the Attorney General, as they discuss critical elements of pricing litigation handled by state-appointed private outside counsel.

 Prepare to tackle emerging litigation trends and challenges by attending this unique and important event.
 Register by calling 1-888-224-2480, online at AmericanConference.com/PricingLit, or faxing your registration form to 1-877-927-1563.

 - Share -

-Accreditation will be sought in those jurisdictions requested by registrants which have continuing legal education requirements.
-To request credit, please check the appropriate box on the Registration Form.
+Accreditation will be sought in those jurisdictions requested by the registrants which have continuing education requirements.
+This course is identified as nontransitional for the purposes of CLE accreditation.